User Guide

 By default, InternHunter will save all the information into a folder called “data” in the app’s home directory (i.e. the

 folder in which you placed the app).
-The data is stored in 3 separate JSON files: applicationitemlist.json
+The data is stored in 3 separate JSON files: applicationitemlist.json,

-companyitemlist.json
+companyitemlist.json and profileitemlist.json.

 How do I transfer my data to another computer I would like to run InternHunter on?